 Curriculum developed in collaboration with the International Institute for Innovative Instruction.
-Advisory Board (listed on page 251)

 The Bachelor of Science with a major in Public Administration is a multidisciplinary major that uniquely prepares students for administrative and management positions in government and nonprofit organizations.
 Students learn to apply professional concepts and values essential to effective public administration.
 Students also learn analytical, management, and leadership approaches for effectively navigating the American political system, managing and improving mission-driven organizations, and acting in the public and community interest.